Learn more about acne and how to achieve acne free skin.

 Why acne happens?

 When your hair follicles are blocked, acne develops.
 It starts with non inflammatory comedones, your whiteheads and blackheads.
 Whiteheads are closed comedones, blackheads are open ones.
-When inflammation with P acne bacteria sets in, you get angry red pimples.
+When inflammation with P bacteria sets in, you get angry red pimples.

 - Sebum and dirt collect in your pores.